LightSys/kardia/kardia-tools/check-scanner-raspi-router/README.md

 7. On the ServerUsername line, replace "UserName" with the username of the server profile you want the Pi router to connect to
 8. On the ServerPassword line, replace "server-password" with the password to the server profile you want the Pi router to connect to.
 If you leave the password blank (i.e. `ServerPassword=`), the Pi will copy its SSH RSA public key to the USB device instead of directly to the server
 9. On the ServerIP line, replace "##.#.###.##" with the IP address of the server
+10. On the ServerPort line, replace "##" with the SSH port of the server (default: 22).
+This must be a number between 1 and 65535.
-10. On the ServerPortForCheckScanner line, replace "#####" with the server port number you want the check scanner to try to connect to.
-This must be a port between 1024 and 65535, and preferably it should end in 443.
-Something like "21443" should work fine
+11. On the ServerPortForCheckScanner line, replace "#####" with the port number on the server that you want the check scanner to listen on.
+This must be a port between 1024 and 65535.
+It needs to be an unused port; something like "21443" should work fine.

 ### 2. Hardware Setup